Harris-Gacheru/unsupervised-learning-lab/README.md

    ```

 4. **Run the notebook**
+   - Open `MLClustering.ipynb` for clustering analysis.
+   - Open `MarketBasketAnalysis.ipynb` for market basket analysis.
-   - Open `MLClustering.ipynb` in Jupyter Notebook or VS Code.
+   - Use Jupyter Notebook or VS Code to follow the steps in each notebook.
-   - Follow the steps to download the dataset, preprocess data, and perform clustering.

 ## Data

-The notebook downloads the [Mall_Customers.csv](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python) dataset using `kagglehub`.
+- `MLClustering.ipynb` downloads the [Mall_Customers.csv](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python) dataset using `kagglehub`.
+- `MarketBasketAnalysis.ipynb` uses a transactional dataset for association rule mining.

 ## License